sng2c/Parse-Token-Lite/README.md

 # NAME

-Parse::Token::Simple - Simply parse String into tokens with rules which are similar to Lex.
+Parse::Token::Lite - Simply parse String into tokens with rules which are similar to Lex.

 # VERSION